Updated: 29 September 2022

 Citizenship: For persons registered with valid national identity number, information about citizenship is taken from the National Population Register.
 For persons not found in this register (through national identity number or name), information about citizenship is taken from the relevant sanction register.
 However, in the register for on-the-spot-fines (SIRI) there is no information on citizenship.

 Criminal record: Every sanction against a person with one or more previously registered sanctions in the Criminal Record Registry (even during the same statistical year) is classified as “previous registered in the Criminal Record Registry”.
 Only persons with a sentence in the Criminal Record Registry are checked for criminal record this way, thus termed “all with clarified registration in the Central Criminal Register”.
-The criteria for registration in this central registry is that the sanction include imprisonment, community service or a special sanction, loss of rights or postponed sentencing.
+The criteria for registration in this central registry are that the sanction include imprisonment, community service or a special sanction, loss of rights or postponed sentencing.
 Fines and prosecution conditionally dropped are only registered if the offence was a crime (felony).

 Topic: Social conditions, welfare and crime